ValentijnCamielCloo/CoreKnapenGit/README.md

 ### 3. **Data Modeling**
    In this task, the point cloud data is processed, transformed, and modeled to create a unified representation of the scanned environment.
 This includes applying geometric transformations, removing unwanted elements, and downsampling the data for more efficient processing.
 The visual output is used to check the alignment, registration, and quality of the processed data.
 Additionally, the results are written to CSV files for further analysis and reporting.

+   Press 'Q' to close the visualisation and proceed with the rest of the code.

    Since this step is part of the main functionality of the code these steps are further elaborated on in their respective readme.md.